AsyncVLA: Asynchronous Flow Matching for Vision-Language-Action Models: Simulation Experiments

 \subsection{Ablation Study}

-We conduct ablation studies on 4 tasks in the WidowX Robot benchmark.
-We evaluate 4 model variants: ``w/o Unified Training" means without the unified training stage in \cref{train} and training the unified AFM and SFM model in the same way as vanilla SFM models; ``w/o AFM Inference" means without the self-correction stage of AFM and generating the predicted actions with only SFM; ``w/o Confidence Rater" means without the confidence rater and randomly generating the mask for AFM, where the probability of being masked is equal to $0.5$ for each action token; ``AsyncVLA (Ours)" means our complete method.
+We conduct ablation studies on four tasks from the WidowX Robot benchmark.
+We evaluate eight variants in total: ``w/o Unified Training'' removes the unified training scheme in \cref{train} and trains the model in the same way as vanilla SFM; ``w/o AFM (10/20 steps)'' removes AFM and uses SFM-only inference with 10 or 20 denoising steps; ``w/o Confidence rater'' keeps AFM but removes the confidence rater, where each action token is masked independently with probability $0.5$; ``w/ TSI labeling'' trains the confidence rater using task-success-indicator (TSI) labels, i.e., ${q}_{t:t+L}=1$ for successful trajectories and ${q}_{t:t+L}=0$ otherwise; ``w/ Delta refinement'' replaces the AFM correction stage with a transformer-based refinement module that predicts action deltas; ``w/ Direct refinement'' replaces the AFM correction stage with a transformer-based refinement module that directly predicts refined actions; and ``AsyncVLA (Ours)'' denotes the complete method.
+Unless otherwise specified, both SFM and AFM use a 10-step denoising schedule.

-As shown in \cref{ablation}, all 4 tasks demonstrate that AsyncVLA consistently outperforms the models without the ablated components.
-Without the unified training stage proposed in \cref{train}, the model performs miserably, achieving only an average success rate of $7.3\%$.
-The reason is that the model generates even worse actions in the AFM inference stage, as the input in AFM inference is not aligned with the input in vanilla SFM training stage.
-With the proposed unified training plus the AFM inference, the average success rate of the model increases by $14.6\%$, from $47.9\%$ to $62.5\%$.
-The addition of the confidence rater further improves the average success rate to $70.8\%$.
-Our AsyncVLA achieves the best results, validating the effectiveness of the unified training for SFM and AFM, the AFM's regeneration that enables self-correction, and the confidence rater that determines the positions of masked action tokens.